 14. On Salads

-If you’ve never tried cooking actual wheat berries before, you might think this sounds very odd!
-However, cooked (and cooled) wheat berries taste REALLY good on many different salads!
+If you’ve never tried cooking actual wheat berries before, you might think this sounds very odd.
+However, cooked (and cooled) wheat berries are quite tasty on salads!

 Related Recipes: